GenesisAeon/unified-mandala/docs/sigils/advancedprogress-guide.md

 ```

 The script now records a `changedFiles` list which captures the files currently
-modified in the working tree.
-This helps trace fractal updates across commits.
+modified in the working tree and stamps a `lastUpdated` timestamp.
+This helps
+trace fractal updates across commits.

 ## Handling Large Conversation Files